AravindPedavalli/Smart-Task-Management-System/README.md

 - User Registration and Login (basic UI ready)
 - Task creation and listing
 - Backend API using Express.js (`/api/tasks`)
-- Connected to MongoDB (or file-based/mock for now)
 - Frontend in React, running at `localhost:3000`
 - Backend running at `localhost:5000`